2. Workflow for QTCAD simulations

 The first argument of the Mesh constructor specifies length units.
 Since QTCAD uses SI base units, using scaling=1e-9 means that length units in the mesh file are taken to be nanometers.

-Once the device is instantiated, we first define regions, and then boundaries (see Boundary conditions).
+Once the device is instantiated, we first define regions, and then boundaries (see Boundary Conditions).
 It is important to define regions before the boundaries, since the mathematical formulas that determine the electric potential at boundaries depend on parameters (e.g. doping density) that are specified when defining regions.

 d.new_region('channel_ox',mt.SiO2)